Tracked price checks

 The lithium pack is the most expensive part on the bike to replace, so a few free habits pay off directly:

 - Don't store it full or empty.
-For anything more than a day or two, leave it around 50-60%.
+For anything more than a day or two, leave it around 50-60% (storing for the off-season? see how to store your bike).

 - Avoid extreme temperatures.
 Charge in moderate conditions; don't charge a hot pack straight off a hard ride — let it cool first — and don't charge a frozen one.